-Erikson's child life specialization will prepare you to seek the child life specialist certification through focused course work, reflective practice and an internship at one of Chicago area's medical facilities.
-As a child life student, you will take five courses taught by a child life specialist in addition to the core child development curriculum and complete a child life internship while enrolled in an integrative seminar.
+Erikson's child life specialization will help you develop both through focused course work and an internship at one of the Chicago area's many top-ranked medical facilities.
+Students admitted to the child life specialization take two courses in addition to the core child development curriculum and complete a child life internship.